nhsconnect/gpconnect/pages/design/design_product_versioning.md

 #### Non-breaking changes ####

+*Non-breaking changes* are changes made to the specification that:

+- DO NOT require a provider to update their API implementation
-*Non-breaking changes* are changes made to the specification that DO NOT cause a consuming system built to any minor or patch version of the same specification to break.
+- OR DO require a provider to update their API implementation but DO NOT cause a consuming system built to any minor or patch version of the same specification to break

 #### Stylistic changes and clarifications ####